 Thin Mints are delicious, but I’m getting tired of eating them straight and have been trying to incorporate them into richer and more satisfying desserts.
 Thin Mint Icebox Cake was a complete failure because the Thin Mints never softened, but Thin Mint Pie and these Thin Mint Brownies were both terrific.
 The brownies have what I think is the perfect level of mint and their texture works well with the cookies.

-The recipe is adapted loosely from Ina Garten’s much, much larger version, so if you are having a Super Bowl Party you could use Ina Garten’s Outrageous Brownie recipe and just substitute some of the chocolate chips and nuts for Thin Mints.
-If you do that, skip the part about tossing the chocolate in flour.
-Tossing the Thin Mints in flour gives you brownies with little flecks of flour-coated Thin Mints.
+Maybe I should call them Outrageous Thin Mint Brownies because the recipe is adapted loosely from Ina Garten’s much, much larger version.
+If you are having a Super Bowl Party you could use Ina Garten’s Outrageous Brownie recipe and just substitute some of the chocolate chips and nuts for Thin Mints.
+Just don’t try tossing the chopped thin mints in flour before adding.
+The flour sticks to the cookies leaving little flecks of flour.

 Thin Mint Brownies

 2/3 cup (4 oz) semisweet chocolate chips plus 1/4 cup (1 1/2 oz) semisweet chocolate chips (divided use)

 A large egg plus 2 tablespoons lightly beaten egg

 1/4 cup plus 1 tablespoon all-purpose flour (1.15 oz)

 8 Thin Mint Cookies (if you don’t have Girl Scout Cookies, try another mint flavored cookie)

 Preheat the oven to 350 degrees F and line an 8 inch square metal pan with foil.
 Spray bottom with cooking spray.